A Few Things You Didn’t Know About St. Patrick’s Day

 This leprechaun costume has all the required features – an amazingly stylish jacket, an oversized hat, a big green bowtie, and matching green knickerbockers.
 (That is the only acceptable term for “leprechaun pants.
 There is no substitute.)
 You’ll just need to supply the beer, since we’re a costume company and not a bar.
 This St. Patrick’s Day Suit, on the other hand, is great for pub-goers who take their drinking more seriously.
 It’s suave, clean-cut, professional, and also completely covered in a fantastically eye-searing barrage of shamrocks.
 In a good way, though.

 Of course, a simple St. Patrick’s Day accessory or two will suffice for most bar hoppers.
-This leprechaun T-shirt has a slot for your smartphone – download the free app to give him some crazy eyes.
+This leprechaun T-shirt is perfect for bar hopping without the commitment of a full-on getup.
 Also, a green afro or leprechaun hat can be worn with any outfit, because they’re hats.
 No need to over-complicate things.